African Diaspora Network hosts the sixth annual Builders of Africa’s Future Awards!

-The 2022 Builders of Africa’s Future awardees will receive training from the African Management Institute of Kenya (AMI) and mentorship.
-In June 2022, the Builders of Africa’s Future cohort will participate in a virtual and/or in-person showcase to pitch their ventures at the seventh annual African Diaspora Investment Symposium (ADIS22).
+The 2023 Builders of Africa’s Future awardees will receive training from the African Management Institute of Kenya (AMI), have a platform to pitch their ventures, and an opportunity to attend the African Diaspora Investment Symposium in Silicon Valley.

 Be mentored in a one-on-one or group setting and receive virtual support in preparation for the BAF pitch session

 Participate in an enterprise training via virtual workshops provided by AMI